constantcontact/php-sdk/README.md

 ### Manual Installation
 Manual installation is not recommended, as this library relies on other Composer libraries to function.
 Getting started with composer is easy!

+If you require manual installation, it is recommended that you use version 1.3.*, which can be found in the releases of our Github page.
+Composer handles all of the dependencies that this library requires in version 2.

 ## Documentation

 The source documentation is hosted at http://constantcontact.github.io/php-sdk